 - You generally make good decisions, and rarely agonize over them.

 - If you ask someone a question, their answer registers with you.
 You don’t keep asking the same thing over and over.

 - You may not always know the exact date, but you always know the year, month, and the day of the week.

 - When you use memory tools like notes, lists, and appointment calendars, you find them helpful.

 - Your memory can be jogged if someone prompts you.
-So when your significant other asks “Do you know what today is?” you realize you forgot their birthday.
+So, when your significant other asks “Do you know what today is?,” you understand that you forgot their birthday.

 - You know how to use appliances and electronics around the house.

 - You’re able to learn new things when you want to or need to.